acme-ag/Project_Loan_Approval.Rmd/README.md

 ```
 ![tetxtxtx](img/corr-plot.png)

+Quick overview inferences:

+We can't see the normal distribution of the data in any variable.

+There are a lot of correlations between many variables like income and assets or loan amount.
+Interesting thing is to explore the correlations between not so obviouse vars.

 ## 2. Calculate Self employment / Loan approval status correlation.

 Suppose, we suspect the self employed customers have somewhat higher chances of getting the loan approved.